 Voodoo Lily Info

 Voodoo lily, also called Devil’s tongue, is a member of the genus Amorphophallus.
-The voodoo lily A. titanium is the largest flower in the world.
+The voodoo lily A. titanum is the largest flower in the world.
 A. konjac has smaller flowers, but it is still quite large compared to other garden flowers.

 Each bulb produces one stalk, about 6 feet tall, topped by one gigantic leaf.
 After the leaf stalk withers, the voodoo lily bulb produces a flower stalk.
 The flower is actually a spathe and spadex arrangement similar to a calla lily.
 The spadex can be 10 to over 50 inches long.
 The blossom only lasts a day or two.

 How to Plant a Voodoo Lily